 Eden II requires that employees comply with all policies and procedures outlined in the Eden II Corporate Compliance Plan and Code of Conduct.
 Employees must also adhere to all applicable federal, state, and local laws, rules, regulations, and professional guidelines.
-Violation of these policies, laws, and regulations may result in corrective action up to and including termination of employment and referral to legal authorities.
+Violation of these policies, laws, and regulations may result in corrective action up to and including termination of employment and referral to legal and/or oversight authorities.

 All employees, including supervisors and managers, are responsible for reporting misconduct, including actual or potential violations of law, regulation, policies and procedures, problems and concerns regarding questionable service provision, documentation, accounting, internal accounting controls, or auditing matters.
 Failure to report a known violation may result in appropriate disciplinary action up to and including termination.

 The compliance hotline is accessible 24 hours a day, 365 days a year.
-Employees may also call, e-mail, or approach the Compliance Officer, Shirley Dunn, at any time.
-Shirley Dunn is located at 150 Granite Avenue, SI, NY, 10303, ext 178 and can also be contacted at email@example.com.
+Individuals may also call, e-mail, or approach the Compliance Officer, Shirley Dunn, at any time.
+Shirley Dunn is located at 15 Beach St., Staten Island, NY, 10304 at 718-816-1422, ext.
+1021, and can also be contacted at email@example.com.
 Fraud can also be reported directly to the Office of the Medicaid Inspector General at 1-877-87 FRAUD (1-877-873-7283).

 Supervisors, managers and other employees are prohibited from engaging in retaliation, retribution or any form of harassment against an employee for reporting a compliance related concern.
 Any supervisor, manager or employee who conducts or condones retribution, retaliation or harassment in any way will be subject to discipline, up to and including termination.